samfrances/udacity-kalah/README.md

 > [https://en.wikipedia.org/wiki/Kalah#Rules]
 > (https://en.wikipedia.org/wiki/Kalah#Rules)

-The Kalah board is represented a tuple of 14 integers, with indexes 0-5 representing the South player's houses, indexes 7-12 representing the North player's houses, index 6 representing the South player's store, and index 13 representing the North player's store.
+The Kalah board is internally represented a tuple of 14 integers, with indexes 0-5 representing the South player's houses, indexes 7-12 representing the North player's houses, index 6 representing the South player's store, and index 13 representing the North player's store.